Research Master's Urban Studies

-The programme is open to students from The Netherlands as well as from abroad.
+The Research Master's programme Urban Studies is open to students from The Netherlands as well as from abroad.
 Usually about fifty per cent of the students is international.
 Students come from various disciplines, mainly in social sciences.
 They share an interest in “the urban” and are in favour of a multidisciplinary approach, which means they think beyond their own disciplinary background.
 We expect students to have performed above average in their Bachelor’s programme and to have the ambition of a research career in academia or a research-oriented position in relevant professional fields like urban and regional planning, housing, social policy or real estate.

 Focus on research